A Diffusive Classification Loss for Learning Energy-based Generative Models: Connection to other works

 \paragraph{Maximum likelihood approaches.} While direct ML on a single distribution (\ref{eq:loss_ml}) is notoriously difficult, temporal correlations in $(Y_t)_t$ can alleviate this. \cite{noble2025learned} learn an annealing path $(\ptheta_t)t$, while \cite{Zhang2023persistently} model the joint time–state distribution and use Gibbs transitions across levels.
 In the DMs case, \cite{gao2021learning, zhu2024learning} exploit tractable conditionals $p_{t|s}$ to model posteriors as EBM with $\ptheta_{s|t} \propto p_{t|s} \times \ptheta_t$, enabling more efficient ML when $t - s \to 0$.
 Despite their advantages, these methods still depend on costly sampling loops.

 \paragraph{Noise contrastive estimation.} The binary objective (\ref{eq:binary-classification-loss}) closely resembles the well-known \emph{Noise Contrastive Estimation} (NCE) framework \citep{Gutmann2010noise}, with the multi-class extension (\ref{eq:multi-clf-loss}) being related to the generalization considered in \cite{Matsuda2019estimation}.
 Intuitively, our formulation can be interpreted as using the marginal at time $t$ as the ``noise distribution’’ when learning the density at $t'$, and vice versa, but in a fully parametric setting.
-This connection highlights an additional flexibility of our approach: whenever some marginal densities $p_t$ are known exactly (for example, $p_T$ in diffusion models, or $p_0$ and $p_1$ in stochastic interpolants) these can be seamlessly incorporated into the learning framework, potentially improving accuracy.
+This connection highlights an additional flexibility of our approach: whenever some marginal densities $p_t$ are known exactly (for example, $p_T$ in DMs, or $p_0$ and $p_1$ in SIs) these can be seamlessly incorporated into the learning framework, potentially improving accuracy.